papichulo16/magical-kernel/README.md

 right now the working features are as follows:
  - 64 bit mode booting
  - interrupt handling
- - printing
+ - multithreading in kernel space
- - keyboard input
+ - Input/Output

 ### goal